 Don’t be alarmed if you hear a siren on the first Monday of every month at noon.
 Since 2003, sirens have been tested once a month nationwide.
 If you hear a siren any other time, however, it could be the Dutch signal for any kind of disaster, from fires to hazardous gasses.
 You should head indoors, close windows and doors and put on the TV or radio.

-You can also visit the government site www.denkvooruit.nl for information on emergency situations (noodsituaties) in the Netherlands, or subscribe to the government mobile alert service (www.nl-alert.nl) to receive a text whenever an emergency arises in your area.
+The Dutch government also maintains a website with information on emergency situations (noodsituaties in Dutch), or you can also subscribe to the government’s mobile alert service to receive a text whenever an emergency arises in your area.
 Find a complete list of emergency numbers in the Netherlands.

 Photo credit: garryknight (Queen’s day).